Swallowing Exercises- Lip-Closure-Lip-Seal Exercises

 serves as a reminder to you to do your exercises as prescribed.
 It also provides helpful

 feedback on your progress to your SLP.
-Make a note of what exercises you performed
+Make a note of what exercises you did and when

-Your SLP and medical team may modify your exercises as they watch your progress over
+Your SLP and medical team may change your exercises as they watch your progress over

 time.
 You may have bedside swallowing exams.
 And you may have imaging tests, such